Zaraka/GruntArbiter/ReadMe.md

   * Manage vehicles and drones, so you can finally track stats of numerous corporate drones closing on hopeless shadowrunners.
   * Keep track of time spent in a battle, weather condition, astral background count, spirit index and more!

-Grunt arbiter (GA) is inteded to be ~~simple~~ app for GMs with laptops.
+Grunt arbiter (GA) is intended to be ~~simple~~ app for GMs with laptops.
 Shadowrun itself is complex enough, so GA should only provide the simplest of controls to balance the weight.

 Release?
 --------
-Head over to "Release" tab and download version for our OS.
+Head over to "Release" tab and download version for your OS.

 Versioning
 ----------